fraygeyst/Contactbook/README.md

  contact photos and import contacts via QR codes).

-The app was made by Anatoli Sch‰fer and Marc Zintel and the project was given by Prof. Dr. Manh Tien Tran.
+The app was made by Anatoli Sch√§fer and Marc Zintel and the project was given by Prof. Dr. Manh Tien Tran.
 The project was a part of the Master degrees of computer science at the Hochschule Kaiserslautern.